Do cosmetics containing sunscreen provide adequate sun protection?

 Dear Reader,

-More and more cosmetics nowadays contain sunscreens with a range of sun protection factors (SPFs).
-SPF can now be found in some face powders, foundations, lipsticks, and specially formulated face moisturizers.
-Some of these moisturizers are oil-free and use non-greasy sunscreen ingredients that may not produce an oil slick on your face.
-However, many of these products that have SPF are below the recommended SPF 30 value.
+More and more cosmetics nowadays like face powders, foundations, lipsticks, and specially formulated face moisturizers contain sunscreens with a range of sun protection factors (SPFs).
+Some of these moisturizers are oil-free and use non-greasy sunscreen ingredients that help you avoid that oil slick effect you mention.
+However, many products that have SPF are below the recommended SPF 30 value.
 Although you mentioned that your face powder does in fact contain SPF 30, it can still be difficult to ensure you're wearing a thick enough layer to benefit from the full protection offered by the product.
 Not to mention, face powders don't often absorb very well into the skin, which might make it a weaker barrier since it can more easily wear off throughout the day.

-Sunscreens prevents UVB rays from reaching your skin, and the American Academy of Dermatologists recommends that people use a sunscreen of SPF 30.
+Sunscreens prevent UVB rays from reaching your skin.
+The American Academy of Dermatologists recommends that people use a sunscreen of SPF 30.
 However, sunscreens are often dressed up in a variety of different labels that can make it hard to decipher what exactly the product is doing for you, what it's protecting you from, and how to use it.
 Here are a few common factors related to sunscreen and what they mean for how effective the product is:

-- SPF: This number represents the amount of UV radiation from the sun that it takes to make your skin red when using sunscreen as directed as compared to not using any sunscreen at all.
-For example, an SPF 30 provides mre sun protection than an SPF 15.
-Sun exposure isn’t always correlated with time since Absorption of UV rays varies from person to person often due to the melanin content in their skin.
+- SPF: This number represents the amount of UV radiation from the sun that it takes to make your skin red when using sunscreen as directed, as compared to not using any sunscreen at all.
+For example, an SPF 30 provides more sun protection than an SPF 15.
+Sun exposure isn’t always correlated with time since absorption of UV rays varies from person to person often due to the melanin content in your skin.

 - Broad spectrum: This means that the product can defend your skin from both UVB and UVA rays.
 While UVB can burn your skin, UVA increases aging.

-- Sweat/Water resistance: Although the label may say the product can withstand water and sweat it’s typically only for a certain amount of time.
-It’s recommended that sunscreen be re-applied every 40-80 minutes especially if you're sweating a lot or swimming.
+- Sweat or Water resistance: Although the label may say the product can withstand water and sweat it’s typically only for a certain amount of time.
+It’s recommended that sunscreen be re-applied every 40 to 80 minutes especially if you're sweating a lot or swimming.

 - UV Filters: Sunscreen can have inorganic UV filters which reflect light away from your body, or organic agents that absorb light to prevent your skin from absorbing it.